hetalang/hetalang.github.io/CONTRIBUTING.md

 ## Most critical

+- Implementation in OpenSource QSP projects.
 - Improvement and critical review of documentation: home-page, Heta specifications, cases.
-- Presentations and study meterials.
 - Testing and reporting issues on Heta-compiler.